Program Details & Booking Information.

 -

-Build foundational knowledge of consent frameworks.
-Namely, interpersonal consent, clear communication and, barriers to providing informed consent.
+Build foundational knowledge of consent frameworks, including interpersonal consent, clear communication, and barriers to informed consent.

-Trauma informed checklist to advocate for and support youth.
+Use a trauma-informed checklist to advocate for and support youth (including survivors of sexual violence).

 -

-Appropriate for staff teaching at any grade level, as well as parents and youth serving adults.
+Audience: Staff teaching at any grade level, as well as parents and youth-serving adults

-Offered in 2 streams to best accommodate the needs of the group
+Format: Offered in two streams to best accommodate group needs

 Interpersonal Consent